Janim007/wagi/README.md

 * now you should see button called Click here to Authorize Google Analyitcs to use this plugin!

+* go to your dashboard, make your configurations

-* go to your dashboard and have fun
+* go to apperance > widgets place your widget

+note: results are cached in wordpress for 24 hours, clicking changing account or time period in dashboard will refresh a new cache, or just click refresh data.

+** have fun!